Dewberry/stormcloud/README.md

 ---

-To test plugins, run [build_and_run.sh](build_and_run.sh) followed by either 'sst' or 'temp_precip', depending on which plugin you would like to test.
+To test plugins, run [build_and_run.sh](build_and_run.sh) followed by either 'sst', 'temp_precip', or 'doc_rank', depending on which plugin you would like to test.
 Be aware that these tests result in outputs being written to s3, so test with caution